FrostDevKit/rust-frost/README.md

 This implementation was part of the contribution for the following paper:

 Chelsea Komlo, Ian Goldberg.
 "FROST: Flexible Round-Optimized Schnorr Threshold SIgnatures."
+Under submission.

 ## Use

-Note that this library does not provide support for serialization and deserialization of data.
+Note that this library does not provide support for serialization and deserialization of data, and does not validate whether or not nonces have been used in previous signing operations.
+Implementations *must* provide the capability to guard against nonce-reuse by implementing such checks.

 ## Development